Workflow Configuration

 meetingsMeeting outcomes produced by upstream scheduling steps.

-The validator rejects field paths whose leading segment does not match one of these namespaces with an error code such as INVALID_CONTEXT_NAMESPACE.
-Leaf paths beyond the namespace are not graph-aware in v1.
+The validator rejects field paths whose leading segment does not match one of these namespaces with INVALID_CONDITION_FIELD.
+Leaf paths beyond the namespace are not graph-aware in v1 — the validator does not check that a slug, an analysis output, or a meeting field exists on an upstream node.

 Depth limit